oschoudhury/linuxprivchecker/README.md

 * List of cron jobs and the ability to edit them.
 * Scheduled tasks from systemd and possible access to journalctl.
 * User, group and sudo information
-* World-writeable directories and SUID binaries
+* World-writeable directories, SUID binaries and files with linux capabilities
 * Password information in log files
 * Accessibility to linux mail
 * Information from the package manager and current processes